fattorib/ml-resources-I-like/README.md

 # ml-resources-I-like
-Collection of machine learning resources I have used and liked.
+Collection of machine learning resources (books,blogs,papers,code,etc) I have used and liked.

 ## Data Science
 -